 Haversacks must ride at the small of the back, with the top of the haversack no lower than the waistbelt.
 To make adjustments, either cut and re-sew the strap or fold over the excess portion and re-sew using 100% cotton or linen black thread.

 Remember, haversacks should only hold those items of your mess gear (tin cup, utensils, & plate) and your rations.
-They should not be the resting-place for your personal items or so called “haversack stuffers.”
-(EOG/US/210-211)
+They should not be the resting-place for your personal items or so called “haversack stuffers.†(EOG/US/210-211)

+19. U.S. Pattern 1858 Smoothside Canteen: Must be a U.S. Pattern 1858 Smoothside Canteen, with correct brownish/gray jean wool cover, pewter spout, leather or cloth strap (see below), jack chain (New York Depot only!) or string stopper attachment.
+If string is used, then the tin strap brackets should not have a punched in hole.
 The canteen must ride at the small of the back.
 Proper means of strap adjustment include cutting the strap and re-sewing it using 100% cotton or linen thread, or tying a knot in the strap.
 We have seen several original canteens at the Wisconsin Veterans Museum which feature cloth canteen straps knotted once & in some cases twice.
 However, this style of adjustment is rather uncomfortable to wear with a knapsack.
 We prefer the cut & sew adjustment over the knotted adjustment, but both are acceptable.
+Canteen straps shall be determined per event scenario.
+New York Depot or Schuylkill Arsenal canteens were produced with leather canteen straps through Fall, 1862.
+After Fall, 1862, New York Depot and Schuylkill Arsenal canteens featured the leather canteen strap (preferred) or the cotton canteen strap (which is acceptable.)
+After the Fall, 1863, New York Depot and Schuylkill Arsenal canteens used the sewn cotton canteen strap as standard issue.
+Cincinnati and St. Louis depots seemed to have used the cotton strap throughout wartime production.
+(EOG/US/206-207)

 20. U.S. Pattern 1855 Doublebag Knapsack: Hand or machine sewn linen body tarred black with a glossy appearance, black dyed shoulder straps, blackened buckles, hand sewn buckles & keepers, reinforcements of split leather, and overcoat straps.
 Wartime documented contract versions are also acceptable.
 (EOG/US/212-213)

 21. U.S. Issue Rubber Blanket or Poncho: Rubber or Gum Blankets were the primary ground cloth of the infantry during the war.
-Made of rubber with a white linen backing, small brass grommets, with dimensions of 46” x 71”.
+Made of rubber with a white linen backing, small brass grommets, with dimensions of 46†x 71â€.

 Ponchos were mainly used by the cavalry, but there are accounts of infantrymen using them.
 Ponchos have a reinforced slit in the middle of the spread, with a tin button closure.
 Same small brass 9/16 inch diameter grommets are also used.
 We will accept both, but the Rubber (or Gum) Blanket is the preferred choice.
 (EOG/US/215)